vitringr/vault/nodes/Linear Interpolation.md

 # Linear Interpolation

-[[Interpolation]] method that connects two known points by a straight line.
-The unknown point is on this line.
+[[Interpolation]] method that connects two known points by a straight line between them, finding the target at a desired point along this line.

 ---